-Anything of value that is owned or controlled.
+Items of value that are owned or controlled by a business.

 Creditors' and owners' financial claims to the assets of a business.

-An agreement to pay for a purchase at a later time; an entry to the right side of a T account.
+An agreement to pay for a purchase at a later time.

-A person or business that has a claim to the assets of a business; a person or business to which money is owned.
+A person or business that has a claim to the assets of a business.

-Property or items of value owned by a certain business.
+Property or items of value owned by a business.

-The total financial claims to the assets of a business.
+The total financial claims to the assets, or property, of a business.

-Owner's claims to the assets of a business.
+Owner's claims to the assets of the business.

 Amounts owed to creditors; the claims of creditors to the assets of the business.

-A business event such as buying, selling, or exchange of goods, that causes a change in the assets, liabilities, or owner's equity of a business.
+A business event, such asthe buying, selling, or exchange of goods, that causes a change in the assets, liabilities, or owners equity of a business.

 The total amount of money owed to a business.